cockpit-project/cockpit/HACKING.md

 Rules configuration can be found in the `.eslintrc.json` file.

+During fast iterative development, you can also choose to not run eslint.
+This speeds up the build and avoids build failures due to e. g.  ill-formatted comments or unused identifiers:

+    $ make ESLINT=0

 ## Working on your local machine: Cockpit's session pages

 It's easy to set up your local Linux machine for rapid development of Cockpit's